Pilkington Jackson: Career

 In 1911, on his return to Scotland, Jackson established himself in a studio with William MacDonald, a bronze founder.
 During World War I he served with the British Army as a subaltern in the Royal Field Artillery and the Intelligence Corps in Egypt and Palestine, being Mentioned in Dispatches.

 After the war he received numerous commissions to design war memorials and these extend across the whole width and breadth of Scotland.
 He was appointed as "supervising sculptor" for the Scottish National War Memorial, which was planned and built within Edinburgh Castle between 1919 and 1927.
 He was also commissioned to create numerous memorials to famous Scots, including tableaux at the David Livingstone Centre, and a memorial to Elsie Inglis, on which he collaborated with Sir Frank Mears.
 In 1929 he went on holiday to Sweden with Robert Lorimer and visited the eminent Swedish sculptor Carl Milles whom he acknowledged as a great influence on his work.

-In the Second World War, although being far beyond the age of conscription at 52, he again joined the army, this time serving in Scotland as a Gun Operations Room Officer for coastal defence guns.
+In the Second World War, although being far beyond the age of conscription at 52, he again joined the army, this time serving in Scotland as a Gun Operations Room Officer for anti-aircraft guns.
 He had an extremely long working career leading to his most famous commission, the statue of Robert the Bruce being executed in 1964 at the age of 76.
 The mounted statue of Robert the Bruce forms the focal point of the memorial to the 1314 Battle of Bannockburn, and is sited to face southwards, from which direction the English army approached.
 The statue and monument are listed at category A, and are included as one of the 60 DoCoMoMo Key Scottish Monuments of the post-war period.
 A copy of this sculpture stands at the Alberta College of Art and Design in Canada, and an alternative version of the monument, showing Bruce on a rearing horse, was later installed at the Chivas Brothers Distillery in Paisley.

 Pilkington Jackson exhibited regularly at the Royal Scottish Academy, and was elected as an academician in 1956.
 He also served on the Royal Fine Art Commission for Scotland, and taught at Edinburgh College of Art in the late 1920s.

 Death

 Pilkington died in Edinburgh on the 20 September 1973.
 His body was cremated and his ashes were buried at Lasswade Cemetery, at the North end of the modern section.
 He designed both his own gravestone (following the death of his wife, Eve Cornish Dening, 1885–1951), and that of his parents, which stands alongside.
-His son, Richard D'Orville Pilkington Jackson (1921-2009), was interred in the same grave.
+His son, Richard D'Orville Pilkington Jackson (1921–2009), was interred in the same grave.